SL313/SL313/README.md

 WHO AM I

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+🔭 I’m currently studying on Chung-Ang University (2020.02~) 🌱 I’m currently learning C++, React
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...